PopeyeURS/ulyssescaballes-mpv.config/README.md

 ---

-*Designed for headphone use — not for speakers.*
+*Optimized for headphone immersion, but equally enhances clarity and depth on speaker systems.*

 ---